eait-cups-printing/adobe-reader-rpm/README.md

 # Re-packaging the Adobe Reader RPM
-**(for newer Fedora and RHEL >=8 releases)**
+**(for newer Fedora and RHEL 8 & 9 releases)**

+**Note:** These Adobe Reader RPM re-packaging instructions are not suitable for CentOS Stream 10 and RHEL 10 since they no longer provide 32-bit (i686) RPMs.

-Adobe Reader for Linux is no longer supported by Adobe.
-Acrobat Reader 9.5.5 was the last version released back in April, 2013.
+Adobe has discontinued support for Adobe Reader for Linux.
+The final version, Acrobat Reader 9.5.5, was released in April 2013.

-Unfortunately trying to install `AdbeRdr9.5.5-1_i486linux_enu.rpm` on newer Fedora or RHEL releases results in unsatisfied dependencies.
+Unfortunately trying to install the original `AdbeRdr9.5.5-1_i486linux_enu.rpm` on newer Fedora or RHEL releases results in unsatisfied dependencies:

 ### RHEL 9 missing dependencies :
 ```